KeelyTeh/Analytics_Bootcamp/README.md

 * Locations
 * Film languages

-The data was provided by CareerFoundry and is available here.
+The data was provided by CareerFoundry and is available [here](Source Data).

+## Tools
+Postegre SQL was used for this project, and Tableau was used to create the visualizations.